tidesdb/tidesdb.github.io/src/content/docs/articles/benchmark-design-range-seek-tidesdb610-rocksdb1075.md

 The 1μs median latency on sequential seeks shows that with proper caching, storage engine latency can approach memory latency.
 This opens up new use cases.

-### 8. The Recovery Bug Was Critical

-The initial benchmark failures revealed a race condition where transactions could start before database recovery completed.
-The fix (`wait_for_open` now checks both `is_open` and `!is_recovering`) was essential for correctness.

 ## When TidesDB's Seek Performance Matters

 **Use TidesDB when**